isabella232/kendo-react-animation/docs/fade/index.md

 ## Configuration

-### Fade in duration
+### Fade In Duration

-The component allows to control the duration of the `fade in` animation.
-This configuration is pretty similar to the [ReactCSSTransitionGroup](https://facebook.github.io/react/docs/animation.html#animating-one-or-zero-items) component.
-The process includes configuration of 2 properties:
+The component can control the duration of the `fade in` animation.
+This configuration is similar to the [ReactCSSTransitionGroup](https://facebook.github.io/react/docs/animation.html#animating-one-or-zero-items) component.
+To update the `fade-in` duration, 2 properties should be modified:

-- duration - define the duration of the animation
+- fadeInDuration - defines the duration of the `fade-in` animation
-- transitionName - define the CSS classe that include the updated transition duration
+- transitionName - defines the CSS class that include the updated transition duration

-The `duration` property controls the duration of the animation.
-After the time runs out, the animation will be cut out even of the actual CSS transition hasn't finished yet.
+The `fadeInDuration` property controls the duration of the animation.
+After the time runs out, the animation will be cut out even if the actual CSS transition hasn't finished yet.
 The `transitionName` property defines the class name that will be added to the entering element.
-If a string name, e.g. 'fade-in', is defined, then it will be prefixed with `-enter` and `-enter-active` values.
+If a string name, e.g. 'fade-in', is defined then it will be prefixed with `-enter` and `-enter-active` values.
-The first class name will be added in on initial render and after one animation frame (~16ms), the second one that contains the CSS transition configuration will be added.
+The first class name will be added on initial render and after one animation frame (~16ms), the second one that contains the CSS transition configuration will be added.

 ```html
   <style>